hacksterous/Zed80/README.md

 ## Z80 Verilog Code

 The core used is Guy Hutchison's [TV80](https://opencores.org/projects/tv80).
-The negative-edge trigerred top module `tv80n` is used.
+The negative-edge triggerred top module `tv80n` is used.
 The only change I made was to change all flops to use synchronous reset.

 ## ROM Code